dineshchhantyal/chart_gizmo/docs/api/pie.md

 - `add_data_values(label, values, background_color, border_color, border_width)`: Add data values with colors
 - `as_donut(ratio)`: Convert to a donut chart with the specified hole ratio
 - `show()`: Returns a gizmo for display
+- `saveImage(filepath)`: Save the chart as a PNG image file.
+This is an async method and must be used with `await`

 ### CSVPieChart